-As a courtesy, the Archdiocesan Archives provides limited access and assistance to external (non-Archdiocesan administrative) researchers only when and if time permits.
+As a courtesy, the Archdiocesan Archives provides limited access and assistance to external (non-Archdiocesan administration) researchers only when and if time permits.
 All requests must be submitted in writing.
 A fee may apply.

 The Archdiocesan Archives is a private repository, not a public research facility.
 Use of the records and related material held within the Archives is governed by the policies and procedures as set forth in Canon Law and by the Archdiocesan administration.
 The Archives also adheres to professional Archives standards and current “best practices.”
 Access to the Archives is by appointment only and at the discretion of the Archivist.

-General inquiries may be made by calling the Archives.
+General inquiries may be made by calling or writing the Archives.